ldutoit/eelRNA/README.md

 ## Summary

 We build the transcriptome of the NZ eel denovo using Trinity.
 We then run differential expression between 6 Yellow and 6 silver eels with 100bp paired-end data.
+All the differentially expressed genes with statistics and counts are saved in [DE_results.txt].
+Statistics and counts for ALL Genes are in [...]

+The Gene ontology enrichment analysis is saved in [diff.GOseq.enriched](diff.GOseq.enriched) and [diff.GOseq.depleted](diff.GOseq.depleted).
+They are output of GOSeq and one should pay attention to the False Discovery Rate values!

+Finally, all the transcripts fasta sequences are in [Trinity.fasta.gz](Trinity.fasta.gz)

 ## Description

 The raw data is saved on the HCS of otago university:
 ```
 /sci-bioinformatics-project-archive/Transcriptome data Lucila 2019
 ```